Martin Blake, Chair

-A qualified land use planner, Lorraine has lived and worked nationally and internationally, in the public and private sectors, leading key development initiatives on varied landholdings, from UNESCO world heritage sites and former military bases to the Pan Am Athlete’s Village in Toronto.
-Lorraine held progressively responsible roles at both Infrastructure Ontario and Metrolinx and prior to returning to private practice, was Senior Vice President, Program Management, Transit Oriented Development at Metrolinx.
+A qualified land use planner, Lorraine has lived and worked nationally and internationally, in the public and private sectors, leading key transit and development initiatives.
+Lorraine has extensive consulting experience and has held progressively responsible roles at both Infrastructure Ontario and Metrolinx, most recently as Senior Vice President, Program Management, Transit Oriented Development at Metrolinx.

 Lorraine believes that at the core of city building is the prudent and sustainable use of land in order to achieve desirable social and environmental outcomes.
 This belief dovetails perfectly with mobilizing communities to build homes to provide working, lower income families with a solid foundation for better, healthier lives.

 Joe Aschaiek, CPA, CA is currently the Chief Financial Officer at Woodbine Entertainment, the largest live horse racing company in Canada and the single owner and master developer of the 684-acre Woodbine Racetrack site in Toronto.
 Joe is responsible for all the company’s financial functions including accounting, financial planning, treasury, corporate finance and risk management.
-He also serves as the Chair of the Finance Audit and Risk Management (FARM) Committee at Habitat GTA.
+He also serves as a member of the Finance Audit and Risk Management Committee at Habitat GTA.
 His career spans more than 20 years of varied experience in financial management, business leadership and corporate strategy and he takes pride in forging close business relationships.

 Joe started his career in public accounting and was an audit and advisory manager at RSM Richter where he gained significant experience working with privately held companies across various industries including professional services, retail, construction and automotive.